-If you’re not 100 percent sure how to make the most of your Social Security benefits with your retirement plan, read on.
+If you’re not 100 percent sure how to make the most of your Social Security benefits with your retirement strategy, read on.

 The first Social Security benefit was paid out in 1940 to a school teacher.1

-Nearly 80 years later, 48 million retired Americans and their survivors receive the benefit.2 Yet some confusion still surrounds the claiming of Social Security for retirement income.
+More than 80 years later, 69.1 million retired Americans and their survivors receive the benefit.2 Yet some confusion still surrounds the claiming of Social Security for retirement income.

 Below are answers to six key questions about Social Security benefits – to help you cut through all the confusion.
 Learn how your retirement income and pension can affect your benefits, whether you should count on your Social Security to subsidize your retirement, and more.